After Liver Transplant Surgery

 UC San Diego Hillcrest Medical Center, 8th Floor, Room 8-308

 After surgery, you will be is transferred to the surgical immediate or intensive care unit.
 Gradually, you and your care partner will practice administering necessary medications under the close supervision of the transplant pharmacist, hepatologist and surgeon.
 This prepares you to handle taking your medications properly at home.

 You could be in the hospital from a week to upwards of six weeks, depending on how healthy you were before surgery, and how well your body is responding to the transplanted liver.
-If you don’t live in San Diego, you will need to plan for where you and your care partner will be living in San Diego for at least six weeks after surgery.
+If you don’t live in San Diego County, you will need to plan for where you and your care partner will be living at least six weeks after surgery.